-Van der Cruyssen F, Peeters F, De Laat A, Jacobs R, Politis C, Renton T. Factors affecting evolution of symptoms and qual referred for iatrogenic post-traumatic trigeminal neuropathy: a longitudinal study in two tertiary referral centers in UK and Belgium.
-Part
+Van der Cruyssen F, Peeters F, De Laat A, Jacobs R, Politis C, Renton T. Factors affecting evolution of symptoms and quality of life in patients referred for iatrogenic post-traumatic trigeminal neuropathy: a longitudinal study in two tertiary referral centers in UK and Belgium.
+Pain 2020 in proce